prilldev/RE-Hyperlocal-Theme/README.md

 === Theme Support ===

-Check out http://bgrweb.com/hyperlocal-theme/era for more details.
+Check out http://bgrweb.com/hyperlocal-theme/era for more details on this theme.
 Visit http://mywp.bgrweb.com/ for Managed WordPress hosting and paid support of this theme.